Learn about the role of a security engineer and how you can transition into this career.

 Penetration testing: Penetration tests help you identify weaknesses in current security systems so you can recommend upgrades and fixes.

-Operating systems: Depending on the organization you work for, you may be tasked with securing environments running on Windows, MacOS, or Linux operating systems.
+Operating systems: Depending on the organization you work for, you may be tasked with securing environments running on Windows, macOS, or Linux operating systems.

 Endpoint security: As more and more people work from home, you’ll need to be able to secure endpoints in multiple locations using firewalls and other technologies.